-- 1. there is no significant adverse impact on adjacent buildings or streetscape in terms of layout, scale, massing, design, external materials or amenity; - 2. the development shall not have a significant adverse impact on the amenity of any nearby residential properties in terms of overshadowing, overlooking or other loss of residential amenity as a result of light, noise, odours, dust or particulates or other emissions;
+- 1. there is no unacceptable significant adverse impact on adjacent buildings or streetscape in terms of layout, scale, massing, design, external materials or amenity; - the development shall not have an unacceptable significant adverse impact on the amenity of any nearby residential properties in terms of overshadowing, overlooking or other loss of residential amenity as a result of light, noise, odours, dust or particulates or other emissions; - 3. the proposed development provides suitable access, parking and connection to public transport, encourages active travel, has no adverse implications for public safety and incorporates inclusive access for all people, regardless of disability, age or gender; - 4. sustainability issues are addressed through carbon reduction measures and energy efficient design, layout, site orientation and building practices, including provision for heat network infrastructure and safeguarding space for future pipework/piperuns and energy centres; - 5. risks to new development from unstable land resulting from past mining activities are fully assessed and, where necessary, mitigated prior to development; - 6. the development will have no unacceptable significant impact on the natural or historic environment and no adverse effect on the integrity of any Natura 2000 sites;

-- 3. the proposed development provides suitable access and parking, encourages active travel, has no adverse implications for public safety and incorporates inclusive access for all people, regardless of disability, age or gender; - sustainability issues are addressed through carbon reduction measures and energy efficient design, layout, site orientation and building practices, including provision for heat network infrastructure and safeguarding space for future pipework/piperuns and energy centres; - 5. risks to new development from unstable land resulting from past mining activities are fully assessed and, where necessary, mitigated prior to development; - 6. the development will have no significant impact on the natural or historic environment and no adverse impact on the integrity of any Natura 2000 sites; - 7. the development does not result in, or can mitigate against, any significant adverse impact on quiet areas, the water environment, air quality or soil quality; - 8. the proposal includes appropriate: - utility and roads infrastructure - open space, green infrastructure and landscape provision - water management (including foul drainage) and Sustainable Drainage Systems (SuDS) including the provision of SuDS during construction of the development.
+- the development does not result in, or can mitigate against, any unacceptable significant adverse impact on quiet areas, the water environment, air quality or soil quality; - the proposal includes appropriate: - utility and roads infrastructure - open space, green infrastructure and landscape provision - water management (including foul drainage) and Sustainable Drainage Systems (SuDS) including the provision of SuDS during construction of the development.